Royal Canadian Mounted Police: Ranks

-The ranks of inspector and higher are commissioned ranks and are appointed by the Governor-in-Council.
-Depending on the dress, badges are worn on the shoulder as slip-ons, on shoulder boards, or directly on the epaulettes.
-The lower ranks are non-commissioned officers and the insignia continues to be based on pre-1968 Canadian Army patterns.
-Since 1990, the non-commissioned officers' rank insignia has been embroidered on the epaulette slip-ons.
+The inspector ranks and higher ranks are commissioned ranks and are appointed by the Governor-in-Council.
+Depending on the badges and dresses which are worn on the shoulder as slip-ons, on shoulder boards, or directly on the epaulettes.
+The lower ranks are non-commissioned officers, and the insignia continues to be based on pre-1968 Canadian Army patterns.
+Since 1990, the non-commissioned officers' insignias & insignias have been embroidered on the epaulette slip-ons.
 Non-commissioned rank badges are worn on the right sleeve of the scarlet/blue tunic and blue jacket.
 Constables wear no rank insignia.
 There are also 122 special constables, as well as a varying number of reserve constables, auxiliary constables, and students who wear identifying insignia.